 Each Sharing Circle was led by a SSISS facilitator to encourage meaningful and respectful conversation centred around three questions:

 How has being a Sixties Scoop survivor impacted you, your family, your life?

 - What would a meaningful apology from the Government of Saskatchewan look like to you?

 - What desires or hopes do you have coming out of the apology?

-Art supplies were also available for those who wish to express themselves through art.
+Art supplies were also available for those who wished to express themselves through art.

 The purpose of the Sharing Circles was to help inform the Government of Saskatchewan on how to offer an apology that is meaningful and promotes healing.
 For this reason, compensation was not discussed.